IRS Penalty Case Faces Supreme Court Scrutiny

 Patrick Strawbridge, an attorney for CIC Services with the Boston firm Consovoy McCarthy, did not immediately return a request for comment.

-A Justice Department spokesman declined to comment Monday.
-The IRS did not respond to a request for comment on the court’s decision.
+A Justice Department spokesman declined to comment Monday, as did a representative for the IRS.